rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Christ would return *before* a literal 1,000 year period *AND* before the tribulation.
 Believers would be caught up (raptured) leaving behind non-believers to suffer seven years of tribulation.

 This is the
  dispensationalist view that holds that Christ would return and rule over Israel for a literal 1,000 years.

-This involves *two* "second comings" of Christ and multiple resurrections; one at the rapture, another for believers after tribulation, another for Jews who accept Christ during the dispensation of Israel, and still others for non-believers at a final judgment.
+This involves *two* "second comings" of Christ and multiple resurrections; one at the rapture, another for believers after tribulation, another for Jews who accept Christ during the dispensation of Israel, and still another resurrection of non-believers at a final judgment.

 !!! danger "eisegesis"
-    This chiliastic view is the closest to heretical; not only taking an eisegetic interpretation of *Revelation 20:1-10*, but adding to the words of scripture to assert a rapture (despite explicit instructions from Christ in Revelation 2) and a worldly Jewish kingdom ruled by Christ.
+    This chiliastic view is the closest to heretical; not only taking an eisegetic interpretation of *Revelation 20:1-10*, but adding to that prophecy in order to assert a rapture and a worldly Jewish kingdom ruled by Christ.